 Credit is allowed only once for a course.
-A course may be repeated if a grade lower than a "C" was received.
-Credit will be received for the first grade of "C" or better.
-If a course received a "C" or better and is repeated, the first grade will be counted towards grade points even if the second grade is higher.
+A course may be repeated if a grade of "D," "F," "NC," or "Z" was received.
+Only the newly earned grade will be counted and used in computing the grade point average.
+If a student received a "C" or better and the course is repeated, the first grade will be counted towards grade points even if the second grade is higher.